wallarm/product-documentation/docs/latest/admin-en/configuration-guides/traffic-mirroring/envoy-example.md

 This article provides the example configuration required for Envoy to [mirror the traffic and route it to the Wallarm node](overview.md).

+## Step 1: Configure Envoy to mirror the traffic

 This example configures traffic mirroring with Envoy via the single `listener` listening to port 80 (without TLS) and having a single `filter`.
 Addresses of an original backend and additional backend receiving mirrored traffic are specified in the `clusters` block.

 ```yaml